Gouravsen1202/Gouravsen1202/README.md

 # 💫 About Me:
 My name is Gourav Sen, and I’m a Computer Science Engineering student from Sehore.
-I have a strong passion for programming, particularly in Python, which I find both versatile and powerful.
+I have a strong passion for programming, particularly in Python, Which I find both versatile and powerful.
 I love exploring Python for web development, automation, and data science projects.

 I enjoy solving complex problems and constantly seek new challenges to improve my coding skills.
 Outside of studies, I work on personal projects and contribute to open-source communities.
 Machine learning and AI are areas I’m keen to explore further.